mike-seger/my-cde-apps/README.md

 # my-cde-apps

-A quick portable linux app generator.
+A generator for a few portable linux applications.
 It is based on: http://www.pgbovine.net/cde.html
 and requires very little effort.
 The downside vs statically linked binaries, is that the portable application is not just a single file.